 The University offers Student Health Insurance Plans that meet the university's health insurance requirements.
 All registered F-1 and J-1 students are automatically billed for this policy through the Student Health Insurance Plan premium on their term bills.
 The way the fees will be listed on your bill will depend on whether you are registered as a full- or part-time student.
-Billing of insurance is done on a per-semester basis.
-See costs for the student health care plan for more information.
+The premium is added to the semester each semester.
+See costs of the Student Insurance Plan for more information.

-To expedite enrollment please complete an online enrollment form here.
+Please complete an online enrollment form before the deadline here.
 Students will be automatically enrolled in the Student Health Insurance Plan unless waived from that coverage.

 Alternate Insurance Coverage and Insurance Waiver Request